Grant Nimmo HOW THE PRISONERS YEARN WHEN THE FORESTS BURN

 Taken together How the prisoners yearn when the forests burn provides an opportunity for contemplation, underlying these works; however, there is an inescapable note of anxiety over the fragility of their subject matter.

-By Bill Abrahams
+Written by Bill Abrahams